Keep Your Phone Number

-you change carriers, you can also perform a few of tricks by "porting"
+only can you keep your number, you can also perform a few tricks by

 before you start the process.

 Wireless Industry and The

 You can really mess it up if you make changes in the wrong order.

 Move Your Number):

 Not all numbers are portable, it primarily depends on geography and